adaltas/node-nikita-docs/src/md/usages/actions.md

 ## Options

-Options are use to contextualize the handler function.
+Options are used to contextualize the handler function.
 The are usually an object but can be of any types.
 For example, the `execute` handler can receive on object with a "cmd" option or directly the command as a string:

 ```js
 nikita